 In the Style pane, we click on the total Style button.
 In the drop down menu we choose More to launch the Area Style dialog.

 We click the collection picker button and choose Image to open a dialog that allows us to browse to a folder with bitmap images.
+We have set a slate blue background color for the preview pane.

 We choose the ones we want (use Ctrl-A to choose all of them) and press Open and they will be loaded into the new Images pane.
 In the illustration below, we have loaded four images.